Goldie Sellers

-Goldie Sellers (January 9, 1942 – March 28, 2020) was an American football defensive back in the American Football League.
+Goldie Sellers (January 9, 1942 – March 28, 2020) was an American professional football defensive back in the American Football League (AFL).
 Sellers played collegiately at Grambling State University under coach Eddie Robinson.
 As a professional, he played four seasons as a cornerback for the Denver Broncos (1966–1967) and the Kansas City Chiefs (1968–1969).
 Sellers was a member of the Chiefs' Super Bowl IV-winning squad.
-He died on March 28, 2020 from cancer.

-'s NFL off-season, Goldie Sellers held at least 2 Broncos franchise records, including: